 LED Lighting Design Essentials

-Credits: 1 AIA LU
+1 LU – Elective

-Founder & Creative Director, Pierce Lighting Studio
+Founding Principal, Pierce Lighting Studio

 Architectural lighting designer Eileen M.E.
 Pierce is the Founder and Creative Director of Pierce Lighting Studio.
-With over 20 years of design experience, Eileen’s background of interior and exterior lighting encompasses an award-winning array of project types ranging from commercial and private institutions, museums, exhibitions, galleries & private residential art collections to exterior building facades, campuses and parks.
+With over 20 years of experience, Eileen’s background of interior and exterior lighting encompasses an award-winning array of project types ranging from commercial and private institutions, museums, exhibitions, galleries & private residential art collections to exterior building facades, campuses and parks.

 Ms. Pierce’s fine arts education, complemented with an M.A. in Architectural Lighting Design, has cultivated a unique perspective of the built environment.
 Her distinct design visualization has led to an impressive portfolio.
 Recently completed projects include private residential art collections, Galerie Perrotin, Christie’s Rockefeller Center Boardroom and West Galleries, Unilever’s Upfield Corporate Office, multiple Glossier pop-up locations and the High Museum of Art Renovation and Daylight Intervention within the Stent Building.

 Eileen was a contributing team member for the IESNA Recommended Practices RP-30 for Museum and Gallery Lighting.
 She is a member of the Designer’s Lighting Forum NY, IESNYC and The Architectural League of NY.